Whispering Willows: Characters

-Development
+Development and release

-The game was funded via Kickstarter.
+Whispering Willows was funded via Kickstarter.
 With 750 backers and $20,747 the game exceeded its initial goal of $15,000.
 Michael Johnson created a live-action trailer for the game's release.
 Skyler Davenport recorded voice acting for the role of Elena.
+The game was translated into Spanish, German, French, Italian, Russian, Polish, Chinese, Ukrainian and Brazilian Portuguese.
+The soundtrack by Steve Goldshein was released on January 9, 2018 by video game music label Materia Collective.